yenkuanlee/IPDC/en_readme.md

 ### IPDC MR

 ```
-IPDC MR is based on Map-Reduce framework.
+IPDC MR is based on Map-Reduce framework with characteristic of decentralized, multi-master and extremely light.
+Users can write logic in Map.py and Reduce.py under the project.
+All peers in IPFS can be compute nodes for IPDC (we can set the distributed number).

 There are some core code in ER project :
 	- data.dat : input dataset of Mapper
 	- Map.py : Mapper
 	- Reduce.py : Reducer
 	- test.py : Run the MR job

+The example algorithm of this project is "WordCount".
 ```

 #### Running IPDC MR project